User Interface

 Project Management Menu.
 Close Project will disconnect the current project from the C2 server and close the project area.
 New Project will open a new login window.

 After authorization, a new project tab will appear in the bottom panel of the client.
+When you click on the folder icon, the project directory will open in the system explorer.

 2. Extender